50 Visual Gags In 'Airplane!' -- Surely You Caught Them All

 As Ted is trying to psych himself up to land the plane, things aren't looking good -- in fact, there's a buzzard perched on his shoulder.
 Buzzards are known to hang around waiting for things to die.

 Mrs. Oveur Is Sleeping With A Horse

 There isn’t much attention paid to this “little” gag but when Captain Oveur calls his wife it’s clear that she’s in bed with something.
-Is a man?
+Is it a man?
 Is it a stuffed animal?
 Afraid not.
 It turns out that while Captain Oveur is away at work his wife is having an affair with a real live horse.
 YIKES!

-As she's leaving, she informs the horse that "There's juice in the refrigerator."
+As she's leaving, she informs the horse that, "There's juice in the refrigerator."

 This blink-and-you’ll-miss-it gag is one of those moments where you realize that you’re watching a movie that’s really wild.
 Most filmmakers wouldn’t insinuate that one of their characters is sleeping with an animal, but most filmmakers aren’t the Zucker Brothers, two guys who’ll do anything for a laugh.